 - Thread a piece of pepper, then onion and then chicken on to a skewer and continue until you have 4 or 5 pieces each of pepper, onion and chicken.

-- Cook your kebabs on a preheated griddle or BBQ for about ten minutes, browning on all sides.
+- BBQ OR GRIDDLE: Cook your kebabs on a preheated griddle or BBQ for about 10 to 15 minutes, browning on all sides.

-- Add the jalapenos to brown, if using.
+- Add the jalapeno to brown, if using.

-- Slide the chicken, pepper and onion pieces off the kebabs on to the griddle or BBQ and continue cooking for about 5 minutes until the chicken is cooked through.
+- Slide the chicken, pepper and onion pieces off the skewers on to the griddle or BBQ and continue cooking for about 5 minutes until the chicken is cooked through.

 - Serve in a pitta bread, toasted if you wish, with shredded lettuce, sliced tomatoes, pickled red cabbage, jalapeno and a piece of lemon.